Halina Frąckowiak: Career

+Today her music can be found on websites such as music.apple.com, Spotify and Amazon music.

 In 2008, she recorded a new version of her hit "Papierowy księżyc" alongside the band Muchy.

 Personal life

 She is associated with the political scientist Józef Szaniawski, with whom she has a son, Filip Frąckowiak.

 In 1990, on the way to a concert in Gorzów Wielkopolski, she had a serious road accident in which she broke both her legs and suffered facial harm from broken glass.
 Although the facial injuries healed relatively quickly with no visible scars, the leg injuries were more serious and required weeks of treatment and months of rehabilitation.

 In 2010, she joined a committee endorsing Jarosław Kaczyński for President of Poland.